 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-The holiday season is officially upon us, and if you’re looking for gift ideas for someone who loves to cook, you’ve come to the right place.
-I worked with Meggan to put together the below list of cooking and kitchen gifts, which is full of things she actually uses and loves, things she gives as gifts each year that are always hits, and some popular items with tons of rave reviews that we recommend this year.
+The holiday season is officially upon us, and if you’re looking for the best gift ideas for someone who loves to cook, you’ve come to the right place.
+Whether it’s a homemade food gift or some cool kitchen gadgets, I absolutely love giving cooking gifts to those who love being in the kitchen as much as I do.
+I’ve filled this list with things I personally own and love, items I’ve tested to make sure they’re the best of the best, things I give gifts each year that are always hits, and some popular items with tons of rave reviews that we recommend this year.

 1. For Coffee and Tea Drinkers: KeepCup Brew Cork Coffee Cup

 This cup is one of my favorite things to give as a gift!
 I love how stylish and sustainable this cup is.
 It’s easy to have a million to-go cups for coffee and tea at home, but I prefer to have just one special one that I’m obsessed with.
 The glass is stylish and made with durable, tempered glass, so it won’t shatter, and the cork band keeps your hands from burning.
 KeepCup is also BCorp certified, and 1% of all sales goes toward protecting the environment, so it’s a feel-good gift too!